Anthony Gold Solicitors LLP: Terms of Business

 Where we have reasonable cause to believe that your transactions are suspicious we may refuse to pay or transfer your money while we make obtain consent from the NCA to proceed.

-We will hold your money in our client account which is with National Westminster Bank Plc.
+We will hold your money in a client account which we hold with National Westminster Bank Plc, Metro Bank or Lloyds Banking Group Plc.
 We reserve the right to change our banking arrangements at any time.
 We will tell you in writing if we move client money we hold for you to any other bank.

 When we hold your money in our client account we do so as your agents and accept no responsibility for loss if the bank holding our client account fails to repay money.
 The Financial Services Compensation Scheme offers protection up to a maximum of £85,000 for each individual.
 So, if you hold other money in that same bank or another bank in the same trading group, the total compensation available to you will not exceed the limit however many accounts you hold.